 Licenced premises (public houses, inn, hotels, beer houses) were listed in Trade directories, but these lists were probably very incomplete and inconsistent – they did not include every licenced premises, especially beer houses, but they did include vendors of wines and spirits, and maltsters and sometimes they included only, or mainly, those in towns, not those in the villages.
-The following figures, especially those for 1845 and 1891, show how incomplete some of the directories probably were.
+The following figures, especially those for 1868, show how incomplete some of the directories were.

 |1835 ||200 (about)|

 |1845 ||103 (Trade Directory)|

 |1850s ||175 (Trade Directories)|